10 Steps to Planning Your Perfect Israeli Vacation

 The trip is fast approaching and you’re now wondering what clothes to take to Israel with you!
 If you’re planning on visiting religious areas, be they in Jewish or Muslim areas, the general rule is long pants and sleeves for men, while women should be in longer skirts and sleeves with a scarf or other item to cover your hair.
 This is also key if you’re looking to enter some of the older churches that dot the country.
 In most of the country, you can wear anything (and we mean anything) and no one will raise an eyebrow: Tel Aviv is the country’s experimental fashion capital.
 Look at the weather for that time of the year, and pack accordingly.
 We’d always advise, even in summer, that you bring some warmer clothes as the evenings can get quite cool once the sun has set, especially in the desert and near the beaches.

 Will my kids like the food in Israel?
 Can I get a wi-fi connection?
 Will I be able to call home?… Loads of questions will no doubt enter your mind as the trip approaches.
 Yes is the answer to all three of the above questions.
 Remember, Israel is a very westernized country, and all the services you expect and take for granted at home, will be available – you can even pre-order your Israel SIM card online.
 So sit back, relax, and enjoy the flight.

 Step 10 – Enjoy Yourself

 You’ve arrived, so enjoy it.
 Relax and stay safe.
 Remember that Israelis are really hospitable people, and will be more than willing to help you if you have any questions.
-Have a great time, and dont forget to send us your photos when you get home!
+We hope our guide to planning your perfect Israeli vacation took away some of your stress.
+Have a great time, and don’t forget to send us your photos when you get home!